Arroz caldoso

-Preparing a shrimp arroz caldoso.
-Unlike a paella, the pan is deep.
+Preparing a shrimp arroz caldoso; unlike a paella, the pan is deep.

 Arroz caldoso is a dish which originated in Spain.
 It literally means "brothy rice" and consists of broth (stock) and rice with diverse flavourings and extra ingredients.
-The recipe is quite varied depending in which region of the Iberian Peninsula it is prepared.
-Variations of this dish range from a recipe quite similar to Italian risotto, to a rice soup, to a dish that could be mistaken for paella.
+The recipe varies by region of the Iberian Peninsula, ranging from a dish similar to Italian risotto, to a rice soup, to a dish strongly resembling paella.

 Base components

-Caldoso always contains broth of any meat, some garlic and/or onions and short grain rice.
-Many recipes call for caramelised onions and in some recipes a small quantity of lentils are thrown in to help thicken the caldoso and add flavour.
+Arroz caldoso always contains broth of any meat, some garlic or onions, and short-grained rice.
+Many recipes call for caramelised onions and in some recipes a small quantity of lentils are added to help thicken the caldoso and add flavour.